dreadflopp/dreads_modlist_patches/README.md

 * Install the update file, choosing to merge as well.

 #### [Majestic Mountains - Cathedral Concept](https://www.nexusmods.com/skyrimspecialedition/mods/11052)
 Install a main file, choose the version you like the most.
-A matching LOD will be installed later.

 **Main installer:**
 * Snow Mountain Type: Snow Mountain New version ESL
 * Optionals: Moss Rocks ESL Version
 * Sun Direction (choose one or none): None

-* Compatibility Patches: SMIM
+Install *Lod Pack for DynDoLod (all versions)* under the Optional Files section.
+Install using the following instructions:

+* LOD Textures: Choose LOD Textures that matches the main version.

 #### [Cathedral landscapes](https://www.nexusmods.com/skyrimspecialedition/mods/21954)
 In the installer, choose: